ginkgobioworks/plotly-plot/README.md

 `redraw`, `restyle`, and `relayout`.
 The other methods are also available for dynamic updates: `addTraces`, `deleteTraces`, and `moveTraces`.

-Finally, the custom plotly-specific events are also replicated as polymer events.
+Finally, the custom plotly-specific events are also replicated as Polymer events.

 For thorough documentation, visit the